 The first Estonian Ambassador to Kyrgyzstan, Jaan Hein, presented his credentials to President Roza Otunbayeva on 26 October 2011.
 Currently Estonia is represented by Ambassador Heiti Mäemees, who presented his credentials to President Sooronbay Jeenbekov on 24 May 2018.
-The Ambassador resides in Astana.
+The Ambassador resides in Nur-Sultan (former Astana).
 In 2013, Viktor Kryltsov was appointed as the first Estonian honorary consul.
 Kubanychbek Omuraliev, the first Ambassador of Kyrgyzstan to Estonia, presented his credentials to President Toomas Hendrik Ilves on 26 April 2016.
 The Ambassador resides in Minsk.

 The XII Riigikogu formed an Estonian-Kyrgystan parliamentary group which was led by Kalev Lillo and comprises of 8 delegates.
 The XIII Riigikogu reconstituted the parliamentary group, led by Mikhail Korb.
 Its vice-chairman is Denis Boroditš and there are 12 members.
 Four members are registered in the Kyrgyzstan parliament's Baltic countries friendship group.